Header menu logo FSharp.Formatting

 This file demonstrates how to write literate F# script files (*.fsx) that can be transformed into nice HTML using the literate.fsx script from the F# Formatting package.

-As you can see, a comment starting with double asterisk is treated as part of the document and is transformed using Markdown, which means that you can use:
+As you can see, a comment starting with a double asterisk is treated as part of the document and is transformed using Markdown, which means that you can use:

 And numerous other Markdown features.